brianrhea/Front-end-Developer-Interview-Questions/README.md

 > Normalizing holds on to some reasonable defaults and tries to get you to common ground across all browsers without being as dramatic as a full reset.

 > That said, I've used Eric Meyer's reset css in personal projects in the past because – in my experience – the instances where resetting creates more work than it had saved are few and far between.
-But, all of my recent projects have used Bootstrap as the underlying framework, and BS uses normalize which is fine by me.
+But, all of my recent projects have used Bootstrap as the underlying front-end framework, and BS uses normalize which is fine by me.
 I'm not dogmatic on this one.

 * Describe Floats and how they work.
 * Describe z-index and how stacking context is formed.